Ankitraghav000/Implementation-Journal-for-SSO-Integration-with-Keycloak-and-389ds/Approach Paper.md

 - **Seamless User Experience**: Enable users to access Grafana, GitLab, and MinIO with a single set of credentials.
 - **Centralized Authentication**: Utilize Keycloak as the central identity provider for managing user identities and access control.
-- **Enhanced Security**: Implement OAuth2 and OpenID Connect protocols to secure user authentication and authorization.
+- **Enhanced Security**: Implement OAuth2 protocols to secure user.

 ## 3. Components Involved